 The ArcGIS Server SOAP API is implemented at the server object level.
 This means that SOAP messages are processed directly by a server object or extension (SOE).
 The ArcGIS Server SOAP Web service handler directs SOAP messages to a server object for you.
 The ArcGIS Server REST API is not implemented at the server object level.
 The ArcGIS Server REST Web service handler processes restful requests and (in general) uses the ArcGIS Server SOAP API to communicate with ArcGIS Server.
 How does this relate to exposing a custom SOE as a Web service?
 The SOAP Web service handler contains logic to discover custom SOEs with a SOAP interface (see sample and discussion below).
 The REST Web service handler does not contain the logic to discover custom SOEs at this time.
 Consequently, to expose a custom SOE as a REST service you’ll need to create your own Web service to handle restful requests and work with the SOE.
 Unfortunately this means you'll need to work with ArcObjects remotely in the Web service logic, which will require an ArcGIS Server license in the app-tier... a less than optimal solution.
 The folks at ESRI who work on the REST handler may resolve this in the future.

 I've included a sample that illustrates how to expose a custom SOE via the ArcGIS Server SOAP Web service handler.
-It builds on the current
+It builds on the current Server SDK sample which shows how to create a simple SOE.

 I’ve modified this sample to illustrate how to support exposing a custom SOE using an ArcGIS Server Web service endpoint.
 The sample is merely instructive, so it just provides the basics of custom SOE development.
-To expose a WSDL for the custom SOE and make it available via an ArcGIS Server Web service endpoint, create a WSDL and put it in the \XmlSchema folder on the machine where the SOM is running.
+To expose a WSDL for the custom SOE and make it available via an ArcGIS Server Web service endpoint, create a WSDL and put it in the\XmlSchema folder on the machine where the SOM is running.
 The name of the registered server object extension and the name of the *.wsdl file must be the same.
 To process SOAP requests, implement the IRequestHandler and IRequestHandler2 interfaces in the custom SOE class.
 In this example, the implementation code parses the incoming SOAP request and generates a raw SOAP response string.
 The response should match the WSDL definition.

 Download the sample here.